The carnival has come to town!

 - Nerd Glasses: Richie wears them.

-- Red Eyes, Take Warning: Gunther's eyes.
+- Red Eyes, Take Warning: Gunther's eyes are blood red.

 - Revenge: After Joey scares Amy in the shower, she vows to get back at him.